osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 Data Message
 ------------

-In a PI System, a data message serves three different purposes:
+In PI Server, a data message serves three different purposes:

   1: Creating concrete assets from a static type definition,